| Safe Haskell | Safe-Inferred |

 Tensor data types and compute device types are lifted to the type level

-using the DataKinds
+using the DataKinds language extension:

 type BooleanCPUTensor (shape :: [Nat]) = Tensor '(CPU, 0) 'Bool shape type IntCUDATensor (shape :: [Nat]) = Tensor '(CUDA, 1) 'Int64 shape

-Devices are represented as tuples consisting of a DeviceType
+Devices are represented as tuples consisting of a DeviceType (here

-for a CUDA device, respectively) and a
+CPU for the CPU and CUDA for a CUDA device, respectively) and a

-device id (here the Nat
+device id (here the Nats 0 and 1, respectively).

 It is a common misconception that specifying tensor properties at compile time is only possible if all tensor properties are constants and are statically known.
 If this were the case, then we could only write functions over fully specified tensors, say,